usetech-llc/api/substrate/storage.md

 ### candidates(): `Vec<AccountId>`
 - **interface**: api.query.elections.candidates
 - **summary**: The present candidate list.
-Sorted based on account id.
-A current member can never enter this vector and is always implicitly assumed to be a candidate.
+Sorted based on account-id.
+A current member or a runner can never enter this vector and is always implicitly assumed to be a candidate.

 ### electionRounds(): `u32`
 - **interface**: api.query.elections.electionRounds